The Québec maritime Blog

 The best time to visit: Spring and fall are particularly good times of year to hike on the Islands.

-Bonus: The 13th segment of these trails is found on Entry Island, the only inhabited island that is not linked to the rest of the archipelago by road.
+Bonus: The 13th section of these trails is found on Entry Island, the only inhabited island that is not linked to the rest of the archipelago by road.
 To get there you must go by boat and then walk 6 km (4 mi.) over green hills.
 Enjoy a real a change of scenery on this island!
 Along the way, you can climb Big Hill, the highest point in the archipelago at 174 metres (571 feet) above sea level.
 Get ready for an adventure!

 A wide range of new experiences and discoveries await you in nature in Eastern Québec!
 For even more ideas, visit our National Parks and Natural Sites page.